 For the first time in history, the number of billionaires in China exceeds that of the United States.

-With its 596 billionaires (who grew at the rate of 5 new a week last year alone), the country of the red lanterns today surpasses that of Uncle Sam, standing at 537.
+With its 596 billionaires (that alone the year last are grew at the rate of 5 new ones per week), the land of the red lanterns today surpasses that of Uncle Sam, stuck at 537.

-If we also counted the other countries of "Greater China" (Hong Kong among all) there would be no more game, with a total of 715 billionaires.
+If we also counted the other countries of "Greater China" (Hong Kong among all) it would no longer be there match, with a total of 715 billionaires.

-"China is now officially the most profitable country for those who want to do business," says Rupert Hoogewerf, author of the comparative study for the Hurun Research Institute, which every year draws up a "world list of the rich" (here is the one from 2015).
-"It is only the first phase towards a very rapid overtaking also in terms of Gross Domestic Product".
-Currently, China's GDP is larger than that of India and Russia combined.
+“China is now officially the most profitable country for those who want to do business,” declares Rupert Hoogewerf, author of the comparative study on behalf of the Hurun Research Institute, which is elaborated every year a “global rich list” (here is the one from 2015).
+“It is only the first phase towards a very rapid overtaking also in terms of Gross Domestic Product”.
+China's GDP is currently larger than that of India and Russia combined.

-Staying in the internal ranking, the new richest "comrade" is 61-year-old Wang Jianlin, head of the construction group Wanda.
-Outclass the old leader of the rankings, 51-year-old Jack Ma, founder of the Alibaba portal.
-Other notable data: ultra-rich women are 20% of the total, and 188 Chinese billionaires are under 40.
+Remaining with the internal ranking, the richest new "comrade" is the 61-year-old Wang Jianlin, head of the Wanda construction group.
+He outperforms the old leader of the ranking, 51-year-old Jack Ma, founder of the Alibaba portal.
+Other notable data: the ultra rich women they are 20% of the total, and 188 Chinese billionaires are under 40 years old.